smashgg/developer-portal/README.md

-# smash.gg Developer Portal
+# start.gg Developer Portal
-A place for developers interested in smash.gg's API
+A place for developers interested in start.gg's API

 ## How do I contribute documentation?
 Great question!